vmorris/docs/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

     > ***NOTE:*** Replace **<docker_registry_host_ip>** with the IP
     > address of the host that is running your Docker Registry.

-8.  **Optional:** If running fabric peers locally (not inside Docker images), update your Hyperledger Fabric peer’s configuration file and save.
+8. Update your Hyperledger Fabric peer’s configuration file and save.
     The following changes inform the peer to use your Golang toolchain Docker image when executing Chaincode transactions locally: